Leafwing-Studios/asm-docs/docs/overview/mechanics.md

 - **Signals** are emitted by structures and resources, travelling between tiles in a local fashion.
 Units use signals to navigate and determine priorities.

 ## How can the player interact with the world?

 - **Pheromones:** Rapidly produce signals or grant buffs in a specific location where you have vision.
 These are expensive, limited and powerful, to be used for quickly solving one-time frustrations.
 - **Zoning:** Designate tiles to contain specific structures (or none at all), manually or with a blueprint system.
 You can control the strength of the zoning to change prioritization.
 - **Breeding:** By spending resources (and time), you can create new **strains** or improve existing ones.

 ## What is the core gameplay loop?

 1. Explore to find a useful new place
 2. Connect that useful new place to your existing base
 3. Automate sustainable resource extraction in that useful new place
 4. Spend resources to breed new strains or improve existing ones

 ## What are this game's unique gameplay propositions?

 - you must design for robustness and graceful failure
 - you must ensure that resource use is sustainable by adapting to the local environment
-- you must gently coax your orgamisms to do what you need through the use of signals, rather than using perfectly reliable robots
+- you must gently coax your organisms to do what you need through the use of signals, rather than using perfectly reliable robots
 - you can create wildly diverse custom organisms through breeding

 ## What does the game sacrifice and why?

 - fine-grained control, to force players to design for robustness and scalable attention
 - fair combat, to encourage dominance by resource superiority
 - easily balanced units and structures that are defined a priori, to encourage customization and sell the theme